kellywu3/Basic-Graph-Algorithm-Animations/README.md

 ## OVERVIEW

-This Python program generates animations for Breadth First Search and Depth First Search.
-The program creates a graph, runs Breadth First Search and Depth First Search on the graph, and animates the algorithm.
+This Python program generates animations for graph algorithms.
+The program creates a graph, runs the algorithm on the graph, and animates the algorithm.

+### SEARCHING ALGORITHMS

 **Breadth First Search**